tofucodeforever/tofu-code/content/pages/python-basics.md

 ```
 import math

-#  when need a max min value: note that this returns floats
+#  when you need a infinite max min value: note that this returns floats
 math.inf
 -math.inf